 Synthetic or Natural Bristles

-Commonly used natural-hair bristles are the rigid hog bristle and soft sable for oil painting because they deal well with the thick texture of the paint.
-They also maintain their shape even after several applications.
+The two most commonly used natural-hair bristles are rigid hog bristle and soft sable.
+These are often used for oil painting because they can handle the thick texture of oil paint and maintain their shape even after multiple uses.

 Paint Brush Set

 Brushes are an investment, and they are expensive.
-In the start, keep it economical and purchase an acrylic paintbrush set.
+In the start, keep it economical and purchase only a few of them.